 The MX Vertical is a great mouse for Office/Multimedia use.
 It has good ergonomics and once you get used to it, it can be a good companion for your work.
 It has a great build quality, excellent wireless connectivity options, and a decent number of buttons to facilitate your work.

 This is a decent mouse for use with FPS video games.
-While the wireless click latency is already decent, you'll get even lower latency when using the mouse wired.
 The ergonomics are good, but the special design might not be ideal if you have very small or very large hands.
-On the upside, the accompanying software is quite versatile and lets you adjust and save the button configuration to match different games.
+The accompanying software is quite versatile and lets you adjust and save the button configuration to match different games.
+Unfortunately, its click latency is too high for competitive gaming.

 The MX Vertical is designed to fit inside your palm as you rest your hand on the desk.
 It's mostly made of plastic; the part that comes in contact with your palm feels more like rubber and is textured to enhance the grip.
 The two main buttons that surround the wheel are fairly large and have a matte finish, while the top has a silver tint and contains the logo and a function button.
 If you're looking for a vertical mouse with a more customizable design, check out the J-Tech Digital V628X.

 The MX Vertical Wireless Mouse's build quality is great.
 It's entirely made of plastic, but there are no squeaking parts or loose ends and the mouse feels sturdy.
 That said, it might not give off a premium feel.
-If you want a better-built mouse with a trackball design, look into the Logitech MX ERGO.
+If you want a better-built mouse with a trackball design, look into the Logitech ERGO M575 or the Logitech MX ERGO.

 The MX Vertical has excellent wireless connectivity options.
 Like the MX Master 2S, it can switch between three connected devices.
 Although it comes with a wireless dongle, it also supports Bluetooth connectivity, so you don't have to worry about bringing the dongle with you if you travel with your mouse.